paddyohanlon/colmenacowork/_posts/2023-09-14-rural-coworking-in-spain.md

 With its picturesque landscapes, rich culture, and favorable climate, Spain has become a sought-after destination for these remote workers.
 The country's rural areas offer an escape from the bustle of city life, providing serene environments that can boost mental well-being and creativity.
 Furthermore, Spain's well-established tourism infrastructure makes transitioning to rural life easier.
 Affordable living costs in these areas and state-of-the-art connectivity options make them viable alternatives to the city.
 Moreover, the sense of community in these smaller locales, enhanced by coworking spaces, fosters collaboration and networking, allowing professionals to balance work and leisure.
 Rural coworking spaces are more than just workstations; they're a testament to the evolving nature of work, which values quality of life just as much as professional accomplishment.

+## Benefits of Rural Coworking Generally

+This list is compiled by the [European Rural Coworking Project](https://coworkingassembly.eu/rural-coworking/):

+- **Empowering Rural Hubs:** Rural coworking hubs, although small in scale, play a vital role in their local communities.
+Many of these hubs have limited resources and face challenges when it comes to expanding or attracting new opportunities.
+- **Meeting the Demand:** With changing work patterns and the increasing demand for remote work opportunities, more rural coworking hubs need to emerge.
+By collaborating, we can expedite the growth of rural coworking spaces.
+- **Network Building:** Through our collective efforts, we aim to make it easier to establish and operate rural coworking hubs.
+This network will provide support and resources to key individuals involved at all stages of development.
+- **Raising Awareness:** Rural hub developers often struggle to make their presence known beyond their immediate communities.
+We want to shed light on these hidden gems and promote rural areas as attractive destinations for work and living.
+- **Leveraging Resources:** With limited resources, it's challenging for rural hubs to build strong relationships with local municipalities.
+By working together, we can better leverage these relationships for mutual benefit.
+- **Overcoming Language Barriers:** Language barriers can hinder the sharing of coworking-specific resources across Europe.
+By collaborating, we can bridge these language gaps and promote the exchange of valuable information.
+- **Strategic Impact:** The European coworking ecosystem stands to benefit greatly from a strategic and practical approach to rural coworking.
+Together, we can make a positive impact on the industry.
+- **Diverse Work Opportunities:** Our efforts will enable people to live, work, and travel to more diverse locations than just their hometown, opening up new opportunities for many.
+- **Collaborative Learning:** Joining forces with other European coworking leaders and enthusiasts provides a unique opportunity to learn from each other and collectively drive positive change.

 ## About Us: La Colmena Coworking Rural, Sierra de Cadiz

 We are a rural coworking in the heart of Prado del Rey, Sierra de Cadiz.
 Prado del Rey is a beautiful Andalusian white village of about 6,000 inhabitants.
 It is just a short drive, 1-2 hours, from some of Spain's major cities, such as Malaga, Seville, and Jerez.
 Check out our [home page](https://colmenacowork.es/en/) to see what we offer.